 However, it can’t just be any picture.

-You know who else prefers higher quality images?
+Do you know who else prefers higher-quality images?

-Answer the questions your customers have while also incorporating higher quality images which connect to what you’re saying.
+Answer the questions your customers have while also incorporating higher-quality images that connect to what you’re saying.

 The best ways to serve your customers, of course, aren’t just through content and images.
-For example, web design has a major rule to play as well.
+For example, web design has a major role to play as well.

 If you’re like most people, you shop less at grocery stores during the pandemic.

 That’s not to say that you don’t go to grocery stores anymore.
 Rather, you do it less frequently.

 So, if you’re selling food or really, retail goods of any kind, you want your eCommerce to be as up to speed as possible.

 That means great design, easy-to-find popular products, page speed, and so much more.